dnlgrv/js-viewport/README.md

 ## Usage

 1. Include JS Viewport
-2. You need an element on your page (we suggest in a global template so it's available on every page) that you're going to modify based on the media query
+2. You need an element on your page (best to have it on every page) that you're going to modify based on the media query
 3. (Optional) Let JS Viewport know which element you're using to define your breakpoints (JSViewport will look for a `#jsvp` element by default):